ivanov-slk/virtualization-set-up/README.md

 - i.e., if you want to `ssh` in a machine, you need to `export virtual_machine=""` and `export private_key_path=""` first and then `vagrant ssh vmi-name`.
 - check [this issue](https://github.com/bmatcuk/terraform-provider-vagrant/issues/21) for more information.

+### Kubernetes dashboard

+The cluster comes with the Kubernetes dashboard installed.
+It can be accessed through a NodePort on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep admin-user | awk '{print $1}')`.

-### Usage
+## Usage

-You need to have Packer, Vagrant, Terraform and VirtualBox installed.
+You need to have Packer, Vagrant, Terraform, Ansible and VirtualBox installed.
 Run `terraform init && terraform plan` to get an idea of what will be executed. `terraform apply` it and you will get a working kubernetes cluster in minutes. `terraform destroy` will destroy all resources, cleaning up VirtualBox as well.

 ## TO-DO